Dennmak/Dennmak.github.io/_posts/2025-04-27-configuring-pat.md

 ## It Is Finished!

-You have succuessfully configured PAT in your network and now you can replicate this on your own networks!
+You have successfully configured PAT in your network and now you can replicate this on your own networks!
 It got a bit complicated in the CLI portion but you managed to follow along.
 Congratulations and awesome job!
 What's next on the agenda?
 Stay tuned for more network tutorials in the future!

 ![Overjoyed Dog](/assets/img/Overjoyed Dog - Configuring PAT.jpg)